BY USE CASE

 Using any thin-client terminal on premises, clinicians can retrieve their session where they left off, allowing them to always have patients’ details at their fingertips.
 Someone can load patient records or an x-ray image at any terminal and access those same records from another screen in a consulting room or from their personal tablet or PC at home.
 Logon times have been reduced to just two or three seconds.

 “The new virtual desktop has made life so much easier as a consultant working in acute medicine.
-All applications run much, much quicker and I can quickly log in to the terminal closest to the patient I am treating,” says Dr. Simon Irving, Consultant Acute Physician.
+All applications run much, much quicker and I can quickly log in to the device closest to the patient I am treating,” says Dr. Simon Irving, Consultant Acute Physician.
 “Then there's the teaching aspect.
 I can work on a presentation in my office, walk to the seminar room, tap to login and there’s my presentation, ready to go.
-No messing with pen drives, email or anything else.”
+No messing with USB drives, email or anything else.”

 Services can also easily be taken into the community.
 Doctors running clinics in local healthcare centres can access the same desktop they use in hospital.
 Consultants can even access high-definition, 3-D, diagnostic-quality images.
 “Rather than drive from home to Accident & Emergency, our senior ophthalmologist can make a diagnosis from home on his laptop,” Walmsley says, adding that this saves critical time and speeds patient diagnosis.
 “We’re making a real difference to real people.”

 Because the trust’s IT team has only 21 people, efficiency is important in everything they do.
-With Citrix Virtual Apps and Desktops, IT now has to manage only a single desktop image rather than managing many desktops on individual machines.
+With Citrix Virtual Apps and Desktops, IT now has to manage only a single desktop image rather than managing many desktops across individual machines.
 They also centrally manage policies, profiles, security, software upgrades, and patch management in the data centre.

 CTO